Transient narrowband radio bursts from the magnetar 1E 1547.0-5408: Abstract

 \section{Abstract}

-{ Radio-loud magnetars are well known for exhibiting rare and unusual radiative properties that are seldom seen in the wider pulsar population.
-Yet one form of emissive behavior that remains elusive among pulsars and magnetars is narrowband bursts of radio waves.
+{ Radio-loud magnetars are well known for exhibiting radiative behaviors that are seldom seen among the wider pulsar population.
+Yet one form of emission that remains elusive among pulsars and magnetars is narrowband bursts of radio waves.
 Such emission is a hallmark of repeating sources of fast radio bursts (FRBs), intense radio flashes that originate from distant galaxies.
-Here, we report the detection of 84 narrowband radio bursts during observations of the magnetar 1E~1547.0$-$5408 by the Murriyang telescope one month after its 2009 outburst.
-All but six bursts appear temporally unresolved at millisecond timescales.
-They were confined to a transient profile component that appeared between 2009 February 23 to 25.
-This coincided with both dramatic changes in the magnetar line-of-sight magnetic-field geometry, and an emergent pulsed hard X-ray component detected by the Rossi X-ray Timing Explorer.
-The leading edge of the hard X-ray emission was phase-aligned with the narrowband component, indicating the bursts likely originated from pair cascades along closed magnetic field lines.
-Such closed-field emission could contribute to the lack of second-scale periodicity in repeating FRBs.
+Here, we report the detection of 84 narrowband radio bursts during observations of the magnetar 1E~1547.0$-$5408 by the Murriyang telescope.
+They were confined to a transient profile component that appeared between 2009 February 23 to 25, one month after its 2009 outburst.
+Their appearance coincided with both dramatic changes in the magnetar line-of-sight magnetic-field geometry, and an emergent pulsed hard X-ray component detected by the Rossi X-ray Timing Explorer.
+The leading edge of the hard X-ray emission was phase-aligned with the narrowband component.
+This may indicate the bursts originated from pair cascades along closed field lines, though open-field line emission remains valid.
 Our characterization of the bursts suggests they may represent a low-energy analogue of the repeating FRB mechanism, further linking FRB progenitors to young, highly magnetized neutron stars. }

-Magnetars are a rare class of neutron stars that are thought to be powered by the untwisting and decay of powerful magnetic fields \cite{Duncan1992, Paczynski1992}.
-They have long been proposed as the central engines of FRBs\cite{Bailes2022, Zhang2023}, an idea supported by the detection of a luminous radio burst from the Galactic magnetar SGR~1935$+$2154 \cite{CHIME2020b, Bochenek2020}.
-Some FRB sources have been observed to emit repeat bursts with characteristically narrow emission bandwidths and temporal sub-structures that drift downward in frequency over time (e.g. Refs \cite{CHIME2019, Fonseca2020}).
-In contrast, the radio pulses seen from a handful of radio-loud magnetars are typically broadband in nature, with detections at frequencies of 100's of MHz to 100's of GHz \cite{Camilo2006, Torne2022, Maan2022}.
-However, narrowband emission has been observed in a sample of weak radio pulses from SGR~1935$+$2154 \cite{Zhu2023, Wang2024}, along with a handful of giant pulses from PSRs B0531$+$21 (the Crab) and B0540$-$69 \cite{Thulasiram2021, Geyer2021}.
-The similarities in bandwidth may be indicative of a common emission mechanism between sources.